 Recent Email Scams

-In recent months, pastors, church leaders, and congregation members have been increasingly targeted by hackers.
-Oftentimes, the hacker pretends to be someone you know and asks you to send gift cards or wire them money.
+In recent months, pastors, church leaders, and congregation members have been increasingly targeted by hackers and/or bad actors.
+Oftentimes, the bad actor pretends to be someone you know and asks you for help “discreetly” or “privately”.
+This ultimates results in them asking you to send gift cards or wire them money.

 If you receive one of these emails, do not send any personal information, money, or gift cards.
 If you are unsure if the email is fraudulent, check the email address it was sent from and contact the person separately (ex: call/text using a number you know is theirs, send a separate email to an account you know is theirs, talk to them in person).
 Do not respond to the email you suspect is fraudulent.